GoogleCloudPlatform/genai-databases-retrieval-app/README.md

 travellers manage flights and look up information about Cymbal Air's hub at San Francisco International Airport (SFO).

-It can help answer users questions like:
+It can help answer users' questions like:
 * Are there any luxury shops?
 * Where can I get coffee near gate A6?
 * Where can I find a gift?